CryptoCat3650/MinePort/README.md

 Custom Server Icon Uploader:

 - Make your server stand out from the rest with a personalized icon.
-Easily upload your own .png file or choose from a pre-included set to visually brand your server on the multiplayer screen.
+Easily upload your own .png file or choose from a pre-included set to visually brand your server on the multiplayer screen. but make sure its 64x64 pixels

-Java and Bedrock Edition Support

-Why choose one when you can support both?
-MinePort understands that different players use different platforms:

-- Java Edition: Full support for mods, data packs, and hardcore configurations

-- Bedrock Edition: Easy cross-platform compatibility with players on mobile and PC

-- Run both editions using MinePort’s organized workspace—perfect for managing multiple servers at once.

 Who Is MinePort For?